openannotation/annotator/doc/api/app.rst

 ..  function:: annotator.App.prototype.include(module[, options])

-    Include a plugin module.
-If an `options` object is supplied, it will be passed to the plugin module at initialisation.
+    Include an extension module.
+If an `options` object is supplied, it will be passed to the module at initialisation.

-    If the returned plugin has a `configure` function, this will be called with the application registry as a parameter.
+    If the returned module instance has a `configure` function, this will be called with the application registry as a parameter.

     :param Object module:
     :param Object options: